vishnusureshperumbavoor/CRUD_xml/README.md

-# Create and Read operations on XML file
+# CRUD XML

-Create an XML File called BankRecords.xml
+Create and read operation on an XML file using Visual C++